Marc-Abele/tennis-predictions/README.md

 This project's goal is to study betting odds from ATP tennis matches and to run a machine learning algorithm to predict :
 - future winners,
-- total number of games par match,
+- total number of games per match,
-- number of sets par match,
+- number of sets per match,
 - etc...